igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

-Use of the timeout feature in Serial0 and USART0 requires linking against SystemClock.cpp and calling initSystemClock() from your start-up code.
+Use of the timeout feature in Serial0 and USART0 requires linking against SystemClock.cpp and calling the function initSystemClock() from your start-up code.

 If you are coding for the ATmega2560, you can also use USART1, USART2, and USART3 and/or Serial1, Serial2, and Serial3 to access the %USART1, %USART2, and